Back to Roborock Guides

 What Usually Goes Wrong

-• Charging contacts are oxidized or dirty
+• Charging contacts oxidized or dirty

-• Dock power supply is unstable or weak
+• Dock power supply unstable or weak

-• Floor slope shifts docking position
+• Floor slope shifting the docking position

 Official Manufacturer Manual